On the Weight Spectrum of Rate-Compatible Polar Codes: Number of minimum-weight codewords in QUP and Wang-Liu shortened polar codes

 The Algorithm \ref{alg:2} concludes the procedure for calculating the number of minimum codewords in QUP polar code.
-In fact, the lower bound $\sum_{f\in\MI} P_f(2^{m-r}-w,i)$ in Theorem \ref{thm_qup} for $w$ larger than the minimum weight can also be calculated by Algorithm \ref{alg:2}.
+It is worth noting that the lower bound $\sum_{f\in\MI} P_f(2^{m-r}-w,i)$ in Theorem \ref{thm_qup} for $w$ greater than the minimum weight can also be calculated using Lemma \ref{lemma2}.